alexeilebedev/openacr/txt/about.md

 when it is taken as a kernel, and an ecosystem of commands and corresponding configuration data files are grown in-place around it.
 Thus, it is meant to be used in-vivo.

-### Contributors

-Here are some of the names of git authors who contributed code to this project, in alphabetical order by first name.

-* Alexey Polovinkin
-* Ara Aslyan
-* Ezequiel Fernandes
-* Hank Wang
-* Hayk Mkrtchyan
-* Jeffrey Wang
-* Jeremy Xue
-* John Brzezniak
-* Jonathan Joshua
-* Luke Huang
-* Shreejith Billenahallilokegowda
-* Vladimir Parizhsky

-There were also many others who helped immensely with discussions and influenced various design decisions.

 Enjoy,